Meet the Commissioners

 Commissioner Hertzler serves as the liaison to the Cumberland County Affordable Housing Trust Fund Board; Cumberland County Aging Advisory Board; Cumberland County Agriculture Land Preservation Board; Cumberland County Conservation District Board; Capital Area Transit Authority (CAT); Capital Region Council of Governments; Harrisburg Area Transportation Study (HATS) Coordinating Committee; and the Cumberland County Redevelopment & Housing Authority Boards.
 He is also a member of the Outreach Subcommittee of the Cumberland/York Area Local Defense Group which is formed to promote retention and enhancement of the area's military facilities.

-Additionally, Commissioner Hertzler, a proponent of responsible state action to relieve the homeowner property tax burden through reform of the local government finance system, chairs the Assessment & Taxation Committee of the County Commissioners Association of Pennsylvania (CCAP).
+Additionally, Commissioner Hertzler, a proponent of responsible state action to relieve the homeowner property tax burden through reform of the local government finance system, is the vice chair of the Assessment & Taxation Committee of the County Commissioners Association of Pennsylvania (CCAP).

 In 2015, Hertzler was appointed by the Governor to represent all 3rd and 4th class counties in Pennsylvania on the statewide 911 Board, an advisory body with the responsibility of overseeing the distribution of revenues for 911 emergency call and dispatch services and the development of Next Generation 911 technology.